kbenoit/coursepack-bookdown/readme.md

 ```

-and the project folder needs to include both `bar_attitude.pdf` and `bar_attitude.png`.
+and the `images/` folder needs to include both `bar_attitude.pdf` and `bar_attitude.png`.
 This is to meet the challenges of both print and screen output.

 Assuming a figure you made is available in .eps format or .pdf, you can produce a pdf or png file using your operating system's standard picture viewer.
 On Mac OS X, for example, open an image file with the Preview app and click "File" > "Export..."" > then choose output format PNG > select path to project folder > click "Save".